Garethp/Mods-of-Mistria-Installer/README.md

 }
 ```

-For a full example, take a look at the [`Effe's Decot - Fridge`](./mods/Effe's%20Decor%20-%20Fridge) example.
+For a full example, take a look at the [`Effe's Decor - Fridge`](./mods/Effe's%20Decor%20-%20Fridge) example.
 Files
 that are multiple frames of the same animation should be in their own folder, separate from other sprites.
 For reference,
 the full list of sprite properties that you can control are: